jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24), documented briefly above, is illustrated in the following image, reproduced from the Nvidia blog:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![An image of the architecture I used, based on the Nvidia solution][nvidia_architecture]

+As can be seen, I have slightly modified the network by changing the number of neurons in the fully connected layers and introducing dropout layers after all the dense layers and also the flattening layer before the fully connected part of the architecture.

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded some center lane driving.
-Here is an example image of center lane
-driving:

-During my initial attempts at training the model, I came to the conclusion that I had recorded too much of redundant center line driving behavior, and the parts of the track where the vehicle was not behaving well needed to be emphasized in the training material.
+To capture good driving behavior, I first tried recording mostly center lane driving.
+Here is an example image of center lane driving: FIXME During my initial attempts at training the model, I came to the conclusion that I had recorded too much of redundant center line driving behavior, and the parts of the track where the vehicle was not behaving well needed to be emphasized in the training material.
 Subsequently, I included more of correcting behavior and portions of the track where the edges or the texture of the lane were different or changing.